 You must complete and submit a Free Application for Federal Student Aid (FAFSA) to apply for federal student financial aid and to apply for state and college aid.
-Apply online with the FAFSA on the Web at www.fafsa.ed.gov after October 1, 2023.
+Apply online with the FAFSA on the Web at www.fafsa.ed.gov (opening date TBD).

-DVHS will host a Financial Aid Night for parents on October 6, 2023.
+DVHS will host a Financial Aid Night for parents in the fall of 2024.